 An unprecedented surge in official interest rates since May has failed to significantly quell the local housing market, with buyer and seller confidence remaining generally positive despite widespread predictions of falling home prices.

 Melbourne recorded an overall weekend auction clearance rate of 63.7% over November, which was just below the 64.8% October average.
 Monthly auction clearance rates averaged 64.1% across spring, unsurprisingly higher than winter’s 62.5% average.

 Melbourne monthly clearance rates:

-This month, 2799 homes were listed for Saturday auction, at an average of 933 per weekend – much lower than the 1578 averaged over December last year, but well ahead of November’s 803 average.
+3,211 homes were auctioned on a Saturday over November at an average of 803 per weekend.
+November’s auction volume was 37% lower than November last year, but well ahead of the October average.